ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 </figcaption>
 </figure>

+The portion of the race that crosses Mills' Home is the grist mill tailrace, and is either directly referenced as such, or descriptively referenced as the race that exits the grist mill.
+There is obviously a corresponding bridge across the mill headrace on the portion of Brooktondale Road (as it is presently designated) to the east of the grist mill, the portion that was known in the past as Back Road or "Easy Street".
+The historical deeds of the relevant properties in that area also reference this bridge, often simply generically as "the mill race bridge", not specifying its relative position either directly or descriptively as was done with the tailrace bridge.

 The mill pond was behind Mulks' Store, presently Brookton's Market.
-I have seen a photograph of the grist mill and store that shows water flowing out of the pond into the mill.
+I have seen a photograph of the grist mill and store that shows water flowing out of the pond into the grist mill.
+According to *A Drive-by Tour of the Town of Caroline* sponsored by the Town of Caroline Bicentennial Committee 1994-1995, and corroborated by other accounts, there were three mills on the site of Dalebrook, all of which apparently burned.
+Also in the past, there was a plaster mill and a woolen mill directly next to the grist mill(s) to the east.
+Throughout the historical deeds for these properties, access to water right is explicitly reserved.

 I am aware of several visual representations of the grist mill raceway, and of the tailrace that passed through the Mills’ Home lot.
 In the 1866 Photographic Atlas of Tompkins County by Stone & Stewart, part of the mill raceway is represented, from its origin at Six Mile Creek up to the point that it intersects with Creek Road on its return to the creek after exiting the mill.